ytthuan/LeoSQLServerRServices/README.md

 * **Data**    This contains the provided sample data for each application.
 * **R**	      This contains the R development code (Microsoft R Server).
 It runs in R IDE, with computation being done in-database (by setting compute context to SQL Server).
 * **SQLR**    This contains the Stored SQL procedures from data processing to model deployment.
 It runs in SQL environment.
 A Powershell script is provided to invoke the modeling steps end-to-end.

+**Performance Turning**.
+This folds provide a few tips on how to improve performance of running R script in SQL Server compute context.

 **NOTE:** Please don't use "Download ZIP" to get this repository, as it will change the line endings in the data file.
 Use "git clone" to get a local copy of this repository.